-We recommend using automatic switching on and off when roasting.
-However, do not delay the start for too long when baking as the cake mixture or dough will dry out, and the raising agents will lose their effectiveness.
+We recommend switching on and off automatically when roasting.
+When baking, the oven should not be set to start a long time off.
+Otherwise the cake mixture or dough will dry out, and the raising agents will lose their effectiveness.